bloovis/marc.mirror/README.md

 #### Enable SIP2 in Koha

-Log into the Koha server as root using ssh.
-Then run:
+On the Koha server, run this command:

     koha-sip --enable rpl